 His mother said, “Your father and I have talked about it, and we’ve decided that you’ve endured enough of Pioneer Junior High.
-We forwarded your grades, and you’ve been accepted into Merriweather Prep for this fall.”
+We forwarded your grades, and you’ve been accepted into Merriweather Prep for ninth grade this fall.”
 She handed the letter over, and Steve took it reluctantly, his guts starting to sink.
 The return address was embossed in gold foil and had the academy logo next to it: an explorer in tricorne hat shielding his eyes against a stylized sunset.
 The envelope had been carefully slit along the top.

 Steve’d never heard of Merriweather.
-He wouldn’t miss much about his school, but— He had a quick flash of Tess there without him, meeting some guy, getting hassled by teachers.
+He wouldn’t miss much about his school, but— He had a quick flash of Tess there without him, meeting some other guy, getting hassled by teachers.

 “Well?” his dad said.